-Wild Diet: Small mammals and birds; occasionally small reptiles
+Wild Diet: Mostly mammals; occasionally small birds and reptiles

-Predators: Hawks, eagles, buzzards, rufous owls, dingoes, quolls, and monitor lizards
+Predators: Primarily birds of prey, like hawks, eagles, buzzards, and rufous owls; also dingoes, quolls, and monitor lizards

 Reproduction: Like all pythons, green tree pythons are oviparous, meaning that they lay eggs.
-Occasionally hatchlings are orange, red, blue or gold.
-They gradually turn green over 6-8 months.Behavior: Green tree pythons are mostly arboreal.
+Females protect and incubate their eggs, which are laid in the hollowed portions of tree limbs.
+Hatchlings are usually yellow, but are sometimes orange, red, blue or gold.
+They gradually turn green over 6-8 months.Behavior: Green tree pythons are mostly arboreal, remaining in trees during the day and venturing down to the ground at night.
 When resting, they loop coils of their body over a branch and place their head in the center.
 They capture prey by holding onto a branch with their prehensile tail and striking out from an S-shaped position.

 IUCN Status: Least Concern

 The conservation status of green tree pythons is difficult to determine because they are hard to count in the wild.
-Some populations may be vulnerable to logging and habitat destruction.
-In some places, they are hunted for their skin and meat.
+They are assessed as "endangered" by some classification systems.
+Some populations may be vulnerable to logging and habitat destruction, and in some areas they are hunted for their skin and meat.

 Did you know?